 - Unlike doctors, many states limit a nurse practitioner’s ability to prescribe to the full extent of their education and training (their full practice authority).

-- Limitations on a nurse practitioner’s full practice authority include physician supervision and collaboration requirements.
+- Limitations to a nurse practitioner’s full practice authority include doctor supervision and collaboration requirements.

-- According to the National Nurse-led Care Consortium, as of January 2021, 23 states allow nurse practitioners to prescribe to the full extent of their practice authority, including Alaska, Arizona, Hawaii, Maine, Nebraska and Oregon.
-Washington, D.C. also allows it.
+- As of 2022, according to the National Nurse-Led Care Consortium (NNCC), 25 states allow nurse practitioners to prescribe to the full extent of their practice authority, including Alaska, Arizona, Hawaii, Maine, New York, and Oregon.
+Washington, D.C., also allows it.

-- As of January 2021, according to the NNCC, 27 states impose restrictions on the ability of nurse practitioners to prescribe to the full extent of their practice authority.
-These states include California, Florida, New York, Pennsylvania, Tennessee and Texas.
+- As of 2022, according to the NNCC, 25 states impose restrictions on the ability of nurse practitioners to prescribe to the full extent of their practice authority.
+These states include California, Florida, Illinois, Pennsylvania, Tennessee, and Texas.

 - Key distinctions between nurse practitioners and doctors regarding prescription authority: